 Once you have prospects’ contact information, you can use surveys to find out who’s ready to buy and who needs a bit of nurturing before they commit.
 For contacts who’ve demonstrated intent by filling out a lead form on your website, reach out by email and request they fill out a two-minute survey.

 This survey could help you identify potential customers by asking about their intent and/or budget.
-Show your prospects you care about their experience and make it clear that, by answering your questions, you can create a more tailored experience for them and point them in the direction of the perfect product.
+Show your prospects you care about their experience and make it clear that, by answering your questions, you can for them and point them in the direction of the perfect option.

 Perhaps you can also improve on your products and service once you’ve identified the gaps between what you provide and what your customers want.